AleNegrini/TrueFilm/README.md

 4) titles were finally trimmed

 #### Money columns: budget and revenues
-As far as I know, both the budgets and the revenues of movies are in the order of millions.
+As far as I know, the usual movies' budgets and the revenues are in the order of millions.
 However some movies contain too low values that would have generated not reliable ``budget_revenue_ratio``.
 I therefore decided to remove all the movies having the budget less than 1M$ or revenues less than 1M$.

 #### Matching rules
-The matching logic I implemented were fairly easy, and articulated in three phases:
+The matching logic I implemented is fairly easy, and articulated in three phases:
 1) a few wikipedia rows have a title that includes the ``film`` keyword and the `year`, in the form of ``<title> (<year> film)``.
 These are the rows I used in this first step of the join.
 Movies metadata and movies info are joined on the pair of fields `[title, year]`
-2) some other titles in the wikipedia file, are in the format of  ``<title> (film)`` and therefore joined using the `[title]` field only
+2) some other titles in the wikipedia file are in the format of  ``<title> (film)`` and therefore joined using the `[title]` field only
 3) the rest of the wikipedia movies (both without 'film' and 'year' tag) are finally joined with the remaining ones on `[title]` again